 It may not be an issue.
 The surround sound receiver LFE (low-frequency output) is optional, hence the “.1”.
 The downside is that the bass channel can sometimes be quite enjoyable for certain movies, particularly action.

-You won’t be able to get the same effect if you use a receiver that doesn’t have that output.
+If you use a receiver that doesn’t have that output, you won’t get the same result.
 However, this is only true for surround sound mode.
 The good news is that in Stereo mode, both old and new receivers have very similar subwoofer behavior when connected.

 Some related articles: